gravitational/teleport/docs/5.0/quickstart.md

 ### Prerequisites

-* A Linux Machine
+* A Linux Machine.
+With Ports `3023-3025` and `3080` open.
 * A Domain Name, DNS and TLS Certs.
 We'll provide examples using Let'sEncrypt
-* 25 min of time
-* In this tutorial you will start a UI which must be accessible via a browser.
-If you run this tutorial on a remote machine without a GUI, first make sure that this machine's IP can be reached over your network and that it accepts incoming traffic on ports `3023-3025` and `3080` .
+* 25 minutes to complete.
+15min is waiting for DNS propagation and TLS certificates.

 ## Step 1: Install Teleport on a Linux Host

 There are several ways to install Teleport.
 Take a look at the [Teleport Installation](installation.md) page to pick the most convenient for you.

-=== "yum repo / Amazon Linux 2"
+=== "yum repo / AWS Linux 2"

     ```bash
     yum-config-manager --add-repo https://rpm.releases.teleport.dev/teleport.repo